TeskaLabs/CatVision-Docs/README.md

 The CatVision Display component needs a time limited auth token to authorize.
 Your **web application backend** will use your **Secret API key** (`SECRET_API_KEY`) to fetch the token.

 Here is an example of how to fetch the token from CatVision.io using some of the popular languages.
-The endpoint to be called is the following: `https://catvision.io/api/authtoken?api_key=[SECRET_API_KEY]` where `[SECRET_API_KEY]` is the one you generated in  *step 1 - CatVision.io API Key*.
+The endpoint to be called is the following: `https://catvision.io/api/authtoken`.
+You need to add the `[SECRET_API_KEY]` in header `X-SC-SecretAPIKey`.

 ##### PHP